vanheeringen-lab/gimmemotifs/docs/tutorials.rst

 This will take some time.
 The genome sequence will be downloaded and indexed, ready for use with GimmeMotifs.

-Having both an index genome and an input file, we can run ``gimme motifs``.
+Having both a genome and an input file, we can run ``gimme motifs``.

 ::

     $ gimme motifs Gm12878.CTCF.top500.narrowPeak gimme.CTCF -g hg19 --denovo

 Once again, this will take some time.
-By specifying the `--denovo` flag, we will only look for *de novo* motifs.
+By specifying the ``--denovo`` flag, we will only look for *de novo* motifs.
 If this flag is not used, the sequences will also be scanned with known motifs.
 When ``gimme motifs``  is finished you can view the results in a web browser.